-Dr. Trietch quickly reviewed the justification memo asking for the Council to support, in partnership with the Office of Energy Resources, a Farm Energy Fellow from URI for 2021.
-The effort would continue to build on the work of previous Farm Energy Fellows in this same structure to support the agricultural community in pursuing energy efficiency projects.
+Ms. Trietch again quickly reviewed the justification memo asking for the Council to support, in partial partnership with the Office of Energy Resources, a Farm Energy Fellow from URI for 2021.
+The effort would continue to build on the work of the Farm Energy Fellows employed the previous few years in this same structure to support the agricultural community in pursuing energy efficiency projects.